Our courses are packed with variety and creative opportunities

 The Academy offers an integrated MPhil/PhD degree over four years.
 Transfer to PhD status usually takes place at the end of the second year, and students are eligible to submit for MPhil and exit at that stage.
 (The fourth year is for ‘writing up’ and has a reduced fee.)
 You will be allocated 30 hours of supervision per year, divided between academic and practical supervision, as negotiated with the Postgraduate Programmes Board and your supervisor.

-You already have highly developed skills in performance or composition and you want to work on an extended project that sets your work in context and communicates the discoveries you make in it to others.
+A research degree is right for you if you already have highly developed skills in performance or composition and you want to work on an extended project that sets your work in context and communicates the discoveries you make in it to others.

 Exchanges and study abroad schemes